 - What traits could have helped the last person in this position succeed?
 This question can be very revealing.
 Not only will you learn what traits the hiring manager is prioritizing, but you’ll see how they talk about past team members.

 - How do you ensure remote and hybrid workers feel included in the team?
 This is a good question to ask even if you plan to work in the office full time.
 Inclusion and team cohesion are top priorities for managers in a healthy organizational culture.
 If the interviewer’s answer betrays the sense that some employees are more valued than others due to their scheduling arrangements, that’s a red flag — even if you’re interviewing for a role that would place you in the advantaged group.

 - What do you wish you’d known before starting here?
 This question gives a hiring manager or a potential coworker a chance to reflect on their time in the company and what they’ve learned about adapting to the workplace — and it helps you avoid mistakes others have made in the past.

 - How is this organization different from the competition?
 This might seem like a softball question that lets the interviewer sell you on the company, but it also reveals a lot about how the company views itself and its values.
 What are employees proud of?
 What does the leadership prioritize above all else?

 - What would you change about this company if you could?
 This question is subtle and insightful.
-Rather than asking "What do you hate about this company?" you’re asking for an individual's ideas on how to change it for the better.
+Rather than asking what the interviewer hates about a company, you’re asking for their ideas on how to change it for the better.